PyKev/StudySumAI-Demo/README.md

 # StudySum AI - Summaries and Chat with PDFs, Excel/CSV and YouTube Videos 📚

 This application allows you to summarize and chat with your PDF documents and YouTube videos.
-To make the most of this application, you need an API key from OpenAI and, optionally, an API key from HuggingFace.
+To make the most of this application, you need an API key from OpenAI and, optionally, an Access Token from HuggingFace.
 Here's how to get them:

 - **OpenAI API Key:** Sign up on [OpenAI](https://openai.com/) to get an API key.
 When creating your account for the first time, you will receive $5 in credit.

-- **HuggingFace API Key:** Sign up on [HuggingFace](https://huggingface.co/), go to 'Settings,' and then 'Access Tokens' to obtain your key.
+- **HuggingFace Access Token:** Sign up on [HuggingFace](https://huggingface.co/), go to 'Settings,' and then 'Access Tokens' to obtain your token.

 ## Features 🔧